Retail Stores LED Replacement under Government Scheme

 The closer a light’s CRI is to 100, the better it is able to render true colors.

 LED lights come in a wide range of colors.
-You should choose a light of a certain color temperature (CCT) based on the functionality of the space.
+You should choose the light of a certain color temperature (CCT) based on the functionality of the space.
 Warm white light is considered good for relaxing, whereas cool white is considered good for reading.

 Color temperature indicates whether your light source will emit rather “warm” or “cold” light.
 The lower the number, the “warmer” the color.
 2700K can be described as warm white and 5000K may be considered cool white.